gabrieltal/javascript-30/README.md

 05 - Flex Panel Gallery
 Done on Friday May 4 2018
 A lot of flex which I love doing.
 Learned more about flex property and how it works.
 Also good practice with using transitions

+06 - Type Ahead
+Done on Saturday May 5 2018
+Really great exercise.
+Learning how to highlight certain text, using a lot of regexp, great learning experience